maggiemosquera/GettingandCleaningDataAssignment/README.md

 # About this repository
 This repository was created for the **Peer-graded Assignment: Getting and Cleaning Data Course Project** of the Getting and Cleaning Data course by John Hopkins University on Coursera.

-# About the files on this repository
+# About the files in this repository
 The list of files included are:

 **README.md**: Explains purpose and contents in the repository.